felix-kyun/sea/README.md

-# Sea Shell
+# 🌊 Sea

-A kitty based shell for wm.
+A kitty based shell and utilities for wm.
 Simple, fast and heavily opinionated.

 ## Utilities